-This law won’t go into effect until September 1, 2020, but when it does, it will likely be well received.
-It protects at least $1,724 or “…an amount equal to or less than the minimum basic standard of adequate care for a family of four….” from creditors.
+This law went into effect on September 1, 2020, and it will likely be well received.
+It protects at least $1,788 or “…an amount equal to or less than the minimum basic standard of adequate care for a family of four….” from creditors.

 California exemption laws protect a certain amount of property people need to work and live from creditors.
 (The California Code of Civil Procedure (CCP) § 704 exemption series protects property from debt collectors; the § 703 exemption series is available only in bankruptcy cases).

 Also, a creditor can’t wipe out your bank account balance just because you’ve fallen behind on a bill.
 A creditor must go to court and get a money judgment against you, or have a statutory right to collect.
 Learn more about how creditors enforce judgments.